tomrcc/docsy-hugo-cloudcannon-template/content/en/new/_index.md

     link_down:
     button: []
   - _bookshop_name: lead
-    color: primary
+    color: light
     height: auto
-    text: This is a lead section.
+    text: This is a lead section
     heading: This can have a heading.
     id: Lead_ID
 ---